-The final tool on the four-icon toolbarA row of buttons and basic controls at the top of the Unity Editor that allows you to interact with the Editor in various ways (e.g. scaling, translation).
+The final tool on the five-icon toolbarA row of buttons and basic controls at the top of the Unity Editor that allows you to interact with the Editor in various ways (e.g. scaling, translation).
 More info

 See in Glossary, click the gear icon to reveal the Terrain settings.

 |Grouping ID||The grouping ID for the Auto connect feature.|

 |Auto Connect||Check this box to automatically connect the current TerrainThe landscape in your scene.
 A Terrain GameObject adds a large flat plane to your scene and you can use the Terrain’s Inspector window to create a detailed landscape.
 More info